NASA-IMPACT/veda-config/docs/NETLIFY_CMS.md

 ![Editor showing 'new dataset' button](./media/new-data-set-btn.png)
 ![Editor showing 'duplicate' button](./media/duplicate-btn.png)

-Currently the UI requires bare minimum to display the data in Explorer tab, Mind that you need to fill up optional fields (ex. thematics) for VisEx Dashboard.
+Currently, all fields in the configuration editor must be filled out for the dataset to appear properly in the VEDA Dashboard, including optional fields like thematics.

 ### 'Save' with preview

-Once you 'save' your post through, cofiguration editor will show 'Check for preview' button on the top right corner of the page.
+Once you 'save' your dataset, the cofiguration editor will show 'Check for preview' button on the top right corner of the page.

 ![Editor showing 'check for preview' button](./media/check-for-preview.png)

 The button will change its text to 'View preview' once the preview is ready as you click upon it.
+This can take upwards of a few minutes.
+If you continue to click 'Check for Preview' then it should change once a preview exists.
 You can click on the button to see your change on preview page.

-If you are updating your post, the button will always say 'View preview', but you would need to wait to see your latest change through the preview.
+Currently, f you are updating your post, the button will continue to say 'View preview.'
+However, there is still a small time delay.
+If your most recent change does not appear, give it a few minutes and it should show up.

 ![Editor showing 'view preview' button](./media/view-preview.png)

 #### Behind the scene

 Think of configuration UI (Netlify CMS) as a thin wrapper on top of Git flow.
-When the post is saved, PR with the new change is generated to staging branch automatically by Netlify.
-You can treat it like other PRs.
+When you are saving a new dataset, what the configuration editor is doing is creating a new branch with your changes.
+This generates a preview.
+By Publishing through the editor, you are essentially merging your branch into the main branch.
+The editor allows you to create, edit, and merge a branch without ever having to go to Github.
+Once created, you also have the ability to go to github and treat it like any other branch.

 ![Example PR generated through Netlify CMS](./media/example-pr-netlify-cms.png)